 and I’ve been using it ever since.
 It protects with heat applications up to 450 degrees and leaves my hair soft and shiny with no build up.
 Very good stuff!

 That wraps up my list of must-have beauty tools for curly girls.
 What do you use to keep your tresses in tip-top shape?
-Sound off in the comments, spread the good word and thanks for reading!
+Sound off in the comments, share this post with your curly girl friends, and thanks for reading!

 Shop Best Tools for Curly Girls